hawtio/hawtio/app/app/site/doc/GetStarted.md

 A good MBean for real time values and charts is `java.lang/OperatingSystem`.
 Try looking at queues or Camel routes.
 Notice that as you change selections in the tree the list of tabs available changes dynamically based on the content.

+## Using Third Party Plugins

+**hawtio** is fully pluggable, and allows to integrate with custom plugins, as if they are out of the box.
+There is different approaches how you can install and use custom plugins with hawtio, which you can read more about at [How Plugin Works](http://hawt.io/plugins/howPluginsWork.html).

 ## Using hawtio Maven Plugins

 **hawtio** offers a number of [Maven Plugins](http://hawt.io/maven/), so that users can bootup Maven projects and have hawtio embedded in the running JVM.